venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-oracle-database/configure-dynamic-ports-in-the-oracle-database-adapter.md

 ```

 > [!NOTE]
->  If you are using a WCF-OracleDB adapter in [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console, you can also specify the transport type as `SendPort(Microsoft.XLANGs.BaseTypes.TransportType)="OracleDatabaseAdapter"`, where **OracleDatabaseAdapter** is the name with which you added the WCF-OracleDB adapter in [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console.
+>  If you are using a WCF-OracleDB adapter in [!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console, you can also specify the transport type as `SendPort(Microsoft.XLANGs.BaseTypes.TransportType)="OracleDatabaseAdapter"`, where <strong>OracleDatabaseAdapter</strong> is the name with which you added the WCF-OracleDB adapter in [!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] Administration console.

  In the above example,

 - Request2 message is being created from Request1 message.
-Both the messages map to an operation schema, which is generated using the [!INCLUDE[consumeadapterservlong](../../includes/consumeadapterservlong-md.md)].
+Both the messages map to an operation schema, which is generated using the [!INCLUDE [consumeadapterservlong](../../includes/consumeadapterservlong-md.md)].

 - SendPort is the name of the logical send port in the BizTalk orchestration.

   The **Expression** shape is part of the BizTalk orchestration.
 When you deploy the orchestration, the WCF-custom send port is also created.

   For more information on configuring dynamic ports, see [Configuring Dynamic Send Ports Using WCF Adapters Context Properties](../../core/configuring-dynamic-send-ports-using-wcf-adapters-context-properties.md).

 ## See Also
 [Building Blocks to develop BizTalk Applications with Oracle Database](../../adapters-and-accelerators/adapter-oracle-database/building-blocks-to-develop-biztalk-applications-with-oracle-database.md)